Azure/kubernetes-keyvault-flexvol/README.md

 This option allows flexvol to use the managed identity assigned on the k8s cluster VMSS directly.

-> Warning: AKS as of today (2019/09) does not preserve the user assigned identity on VMSS during upgrade.
-You will need re-attach the managed identities to VMSS after an upgrade.
+> Warning: As of today (2019/09), AKS does not preserve the user assigned identity on VMSS during upgrade.
+You will need re-assign the managed identities to VMSS after an upgrade.
+The improved experience is planned.

 1. Create Azure Managed Identity